short-pixel-optimizer/enable-media-replace/readme.txt

 = 3.2.6 =
 * no more 404 error if no image was selected when trying to replace it
 * added preview so you can check the image being replaced and also the image that's being replaced with
-* .dat files can be replaced (functionality accidetanly removed in the previous version)
+* .dat files can be replaced (functionality accidentally removed in the previous version)
 * added compatibility with S3 upload plugin
 * when an image is replaced the date is also updated